 The health benefits of dark chocolate have been well covered by the media, but ongoing research is revealing more wonderful news!
 Are you looking for an indulgent treat that you can feel good about eating?
 Maybe you already love chocolate but thought you had to cut out all candy.
-Well, I have good news — dark chocolate is a creation-based food that you can keep in your diet!
+Well, I have good news — dark chocolate is a nature-based food that you can keep in your diet!

 Unfortunately for all you milk chocolate lovers and super sweet tooths, it’s only dark chocolate that has the health benefits.
 Apparently the milk in the milk chocolate prevents the antioxidant benefits from being absorbed by the body.
 Also, “dark chocolate” with a lot of added sugar, isn’t truly dark.
 To get the maximum health benefits, you want to eat your chocolate as dark as possible; I’d say at least 75% pure chocolate.
 Keep in mind that candy isn’t the only way to enjoy chocolate either.
 There are a variety of ways to incorporate chocolate in both sweet and savory foods!